Normalization for planar string diagrams and a quadratic equivalence algorithm

 \begin{proof} A funnel contains two types of exchanges.
 Those with final vertices account for at most $n - 2$ exchanges, because there is at most one for each non-final vertex.
 The ones with only non-final vertices are bounded by $O(n^2)$ as any pair of non-final vertices is exchanged at most once by Lemma~\ref{lemma:final-monotone}.
 The bound follows from the definition of the cost. \end{proof}

-\begin{theorem} The maximum cost of a right exchange on a linear diagram is $O(n^3 + w \cdot n^2)$, where $n$ is the size of the diagram. \end{theorem}
+\begin{thm} The maximum cost of a right reduction on a linear diagram is $O(n^3 + w \cdot n^2)$, where $n$ is the size of the diagram. \end{thm}

 \begin{proof} Let $g(n,w) = \sum_{k=1}^{n} f(k,w+n-k)$.
-We show that $g(n,w)$ bounds the cost of any right exchange on a linear diagram of size $n$.
+We show that $g(n,w)$ bounds the cost of any right reduction on a linear diagram of size $n$.
 By Lemma~\ref{lemma:funnel-cost}, the desired bound will follow.
-We work induction on $n$.
+We work by induction on $n$.
 For $n \leq 1$, no right exchanges can be performed, so the bound holds.
 Consider a reduction $r : A \Rarrowstar B$ on a linear diagram of size $n$.
 By Lemma~\ref{lemma:extend-to-collapsible}, we can assume that $A$ or $B$ is collapsible (up to an extension which increases the cost of $r$).
 By Lemma~\ref{lemma:funnel-collapsible-decomposition}, we can rearrange the exchanges in $r$ to obtain a funnel and a collapsible reduction.
 By definition, the cost of the funnel part is bounded by $f(n,w)$.
 For the collapsible part, consider the reduction induced by merging the final vertices together: this gives a reduction on a diagram of size $n-1$.